 Vantage Points in Marriage

-Vantage Points Pixabay telescope-300339_1920Vantage Point is the name of a movie that came out in 2008.
-In it, the attempted assassination of an American President is shown over and over from different vantage points.
-It showed how each person saw the same thing, yet formed different responses based on their view.
+But just the fact that we acknowledged our different vantage points helped us a lot.
+As a matter of fact, there was a movie that came out several years ago where this is illustrated.
+In this movie, “the attempted assassination of an American President is shown over and over from different vantage points.
+It showed how each person saw the same thing, yet formed different responses based on their view.”

 Vantage Points